pub struct Shape {

 pub fn child(&self, key: Located<NamedShapePathKey>) -> Shape

-Get a child shape, and add the provided locations
+Get a child shape, and add the provided locations to it.

 Source§impl Shape